CardiacModelling/ina-midpoints/README.md

 This repository contains the data and code accompanying the paper

-> Variability in reported midpoints of (in)activation of cardiac INa
+> Variability in reported midpoints of (in)activation of cardiac INa.
-> Michael Clerx, Paul G. A. Volders, Gary R. Mirams
+> Michael Clerx, Paul G. A. Volders, Gary R. Mirams.
 > 2024

 The data is all derived from an sqlite database (see `base/mutations.sqlite`) that was created in 2016 for the study

-> Predicting changes to INa from missense mutations in human SCN5A
+> Predicting changes to INa from missense mutations in human SCN5A.
 > Michael Clerx, Jordi Heijman, Pieter Collins, Paul G.A.
-Volders
+Volders.
-> Scientific Reports
+> Scientific Reports.
 > https://doi.org/10.1038/s41598-018-30577-5
 > and https://github.com/MichaelClerx/mutations-scn5a